Legacy of Leadership

 Katharine always felt that her Junior League experience helped her become a prominent and effective volunteer, stating, “…the exchange of ideas, being together, learning what’s going on in the city—it all broadens you.”

-In recognition of our founding president’s vision, the Junior League of Minneapolis Board of Directors established the Katharine Phelps Achievement Award.
+In recognition of our founding president’s vision, The Junior League of Minneapolis Board of Directors established the Katharine Phelps Achievement Award.
 The award honors and acknowledges an individual Junior League member whose volunteer efforts provide a contemporary link to Katharine Phelps’ sense of social responsibility and her ability to motivate others to share their talents through effective volunteer service.
 Since 2006, this award has been given to Junior League members whose leadership exemplifies the JLM mission, vision and values.

 The Katharine Phelps Achievement Award celebrates an outstanding leader in the Junior League of Minneapolis who, throughout her lifetime, has used her talents and resources to improve the social and economic conditions of others.
 Through advocacy, collaboration, philanthropy, direct service or community education, the award recipient embraces her community and makes a unique and significant difference as a leader.
 She shares our founder’s sense of social responsibility and giving spirit, as well as her ability to empower others to be effective volunteers.